 As with all other functions of this magnitude, it is helpful to establish a committee to concentrate on the planning of any business partner programs.
-The budget, program and publicity must be given careful consideration.
-ALA Antitrust Guidelines should be followed in dealing with product development issues.
+Give careful consideration to the budget, program and publicity.
+Follow ALA Antitrust Guidelines in dealing with product development issues.
 It is always recommended that proper arrangements are made with the exhibit hall or hotel for adequate electrical power and internet access.